mwood23/preact-island/README.md

 - 🚀 Render by selector, inline, or by a specific attribute given on the executed script
 - ⚛️ Based on Preact, no special compiler or anything needed to render an island
 - 🙏 5 ways to pass in props to your component
-- 🪄 All components are reactive to prop changes (not remounts)
+- 🪄 All components are reactive to prop changes causing rerenders (not remounts)
 - 👯‍♀️ Create as many instances of your component as you need with a single island
 - 🧼 Does not mutate the `window`.
 Use as many islands as you'd like on one page!
 - 🐣 Less than 1.3kB
 - ☠️ Supports replacing the target selector
 - 🏔 React friendly with `preact-compat`
 - 🔧 Manually trigger rerenders with props
+- 🐙 Fully tested with Preact testing library
 - 👔 Fully typed with TypeScript

 ## Examples